 For more information read here

 Breaking evolutionary and pleiotropic constraints in mammals: On sloths, manatees and homeotic mutations

 EvoDevo has launched In Review, a new option that provides authors with on-demand information on the status of their manuscript, enables them to share their work with funders and their research community, and allows their colleagues to comment and collaborate - all whilst their manuscript is under review.
 Full details here.

 As a result of the significant disruption that is being caused by the COVID-19 pandemic we are very aware that many researchers will have difficulty in meeting the timelines associated with our peer review process during normal times.
 Please do let us know if you need additional time.
 Our systems will continue to remind you of the original timelines but we intend to be highly flexible at this time.

 Featured Article: New patterns of Hox gene expression in Phoronopsis harmeri

 The authors of this research discuss the phenomenon of lack of expression of Hox gene during the early development of the phoronid Phoronopsis harmeri which indicates that the larval body develops without positional information from the Hox patterning system.
 They propose that a new body form was intercalated to the phoronid life cycle by precocious development of the anterior structures or by delayed development of the trunk rudiment in the ancestral phoronid larva.
 Read the full article

 Aims and scope

-EvoDevo publishes articles on a broad range of topics associated with the translation of genotype to phenotype in a phylogenetic context.
+EvoDevo publishes high quality articles on a broad range of topics associated with the translation of genotype to phenotype in a phylogenetic context.
 Understanding the history of life, the evolution of novelty and the generation of form, whether through embryogenesis, budding, or regeneration are amongst the greatest challenges in biology.
 We support the understanding of these processes through the many complementary approaches that characterize the field of evo-devo.